volvo-cars/Reviewcheck/README.md

   <dd>You may benefit from running Reviewcheck with the `--refresh` option.
 It will
   check for new review data at a regular interval of your choosing.
 For example. if you run `reviewcheck --refresh 10`, you will get a new report every 10 minutes.
-You can even keep reviewcheck running in the background this way, since you get desktop notifications any time there is a new message that needs your attention.</dd>
+You can even keep Reviewcheck running in the background this way, since you get desktop notifications any time there is a new message that needs your attention.</dd>
 </dl>